-NOTE: George Fox University will begin our own Physical Therapy program in September 2012 and will be accepting applications beginning in the fall of 2011.
+NOTE: George Fox University began their own Physical Therapy program in September 2012.

 You can find additional information at the American Physical Therapy Association website.

 In order to meet American Physical Therapy Association accreditation standards, all Physical therapy educational programs are required to lead to a doctorate degree (a few schools still have a master’s program).
 The master’s degree is being replaced with the doctorate.
 Therefore, students seeking admission to a Physical therapy educational program need to complete a bachelor’s degree in any field, plus include the following prerequisite coursework:

 This information is provided for educational purposes.
 Check the programs you are interested in for current prerequisites.

 BIOL 440 Advanced Human Anatomy 4

 Strongly recommended are advanced courses such as neuroscience (biology), genetics, cell biology, microbiology and advanced anatomy.
 Laboratory sessions are required.

 Advanced courses such as organic chemistry, physical chemistry and biochemistry are strongly recommended.